-But not only does that backfire, it’s inherently wrong.
-Sure, you can threaten and bribe your child to do things, but these fear- and reward-based tactics are short-lived and eventually don’t work.
+But that can certainly backfire.
+Sure, you can threaten and bribe your child, but these fear- and reward-based tactics are short-lived and eventually don’t work.
 Instead, the only person you can control is yourself.

 This allows you to realize that she needs to feel in control of herself, and that, at the end of the day, she makes the final decisions over her life.

-How can you help nurture a healthy sense of control?
-First, stop hovering over her every move, and instead provide the autonomy she needs that will serve her better.
+How can you help nurture a healthy sense of self-control?
+First, stop hovering over her every move, and instead provide the autonomy she needs.
 Offer parent-approved choices she can pick from, so that she can reclaim power she may feel she has lost for being a child.

 And allow her to solve her own problems instead of feeling compelled to “save” her from every disappointment or frustration.
 These natural consequences are opportunities to learn how to cope with life’s inevitable dips.

-There’s a reason I don’t share the catastrophes we often see on the news with my kids.
+There’s a reason I don’t share all the catastrophes we often see on the news with my kids.
 If I as an adult am overwhelmed by what I see, I can’t imagine how kids can face them as well.

 But feeling safe goes beyond knowing what’s going on in the news.
-Safety can mean having a consistent routine at home that allows your child to know what to expect without feeling anxious.
+Safety can mean having consistent daily routines at home that allows your child to know what to expect without feeling anxiety.

-Feeling safe can mean setting boundaries that, despite her protests, she actually wants and needs to know her limits.
+Feeling safe can mean setting boundaries that, despite her protests, she actually wants and needs.
 You can also nurture a feeling of safety by not being worried or anxious yourself.
-She’ll model your behavior, and the more she sees you worry, the less certain she feels.
+She’ll likely model your behavior, and the more she sees you worry, the less certain she feels.

 Finally, encourage her to combat negative news with finding solutions.
 My eldest has noticed that, for all the good intentions eco-friendly programs may have, they can leave him overwhelmed.